ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'creds' parameter, if present, includes the authentication credentials requested by the joining node by means of the 'get_creds' parameter in the Join Request.

-   If the joining node has asked for the authentication credentials of all the group members, i.e., 'get_creds' had value the CBOR simple value "null" (0xf6) in the Join Request, then the Group Manager provides only the authentication credentials of the group members that are relevant to the joining node.
+   If the joining node has asked for the authentication credentials of all the group members, i.e., 'get_creds' had value the CBOR simple value `null` (0xf6) in the Join Request, then the Group Manager provides only the authentication credentials of the group members that are relevant to the joining node.
 That is, in such a case, 'creds' includes only: i) the authentication credentials of the responders currently in the OSCORE group, in case the joining node is configured (also) as requester; and ii) the authentication credentials of the requesters currently in the OSCORE group, in case the joining node is configured (also) as responder or monitor.

 * The 'peer_identifiers' parameter includes the OSCORE Sender ID of each group member whose authentication credential is specified in the 'creds' parameter.
 That is, a group member's Sender ID is used as identifier for that group member (REQ25).